What Is a Money Purchase Plan?

 Contributions made to money purchase plans are tax-deductible to the employer and tax-deferred for the employees.
 Investments grow tax-free until money is withdrawn in retirement.

 There are limits to how much employees may contribute to a money purchase plan.
-The limits adjust over time with the cost of living.
-In 2015, contributions to money purchase plans are capped at 25 percent of the employee's salary or $53,000, whichever is less.
+The limits adjust over time with the cost of living, so check with a financial advisor to find out the percentage of employee salary at which the money purchase plan is currently capped.

 Contributions for highly paid employees can't outweigh the contributions for lower-paid employees by too much in a money purchase plan or other types of qualified retirement plan.
 The Internal Revenue Service conducts "top-heavy" or nondiscrimination tests to determine whether the plans favor certain employees over others.
 If a plan is showing favoritism, contribution limits may be reduced for those who are paid most.
 Some may even pay a penalty for this.
 The IRS also can punish the company with excise taxes if it fails to fully fund its money purchase plan.

 Who Can Have Money Purchase Plans?